The Medicine You Always Knew

 Biofield Technology Training

-Beyond the postgraduate programme, we offer specialised courses from practising clinical experts, including oncology (Dr Aleksandra Filipovic), epigenetics and personalised medicine (Dr Sotirios Nikolopoulos), trauma release therapies (Dr Ioannis Bouchelos), and energy medicine (Dr Nikolaos Papandreou).
+Beyond the eight core modules, we offer specialist courses from practising clinical experts: holistic oncology (Dr Aleksandra Filipovic), epigenetics and personalised medicine (Dr Sotirios Nikolopoulos), trauma release therapies (Dr Ioannis Bouchelos), and energy medicine (Dr Nikolaos Papandreou).

 Humanitarian Commitment

-A portion of the academy's profits funds humanitarian and philanthropic initiatives.
-We work to expand healthcare accessibility and support community health projects globally.
+A portion of Academy profits funds humanitarian healthcare initiatives.
+We train practitioners in regions where access to postgraduate medical education is limited, and support community health projects globally.